ArjunNair17/Spotify-Buds/README.md

 $ npm install react-icon
 $ npm install react-router-dom
 $ npm start

 ```
+# Important
+It is important to note that Spotify API requires that any potential users of their API must be added to Spotify API's allowlist
+* Example: johnDoe@gmail.com

 ## Features
 This app has the following unique features: